Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/strapi.md

 The instructions below add the Strapi Content Template Widget to a page to create, edit and delete Content Templates directly from the App Builder.

 ### Create a Content Template
-1. [Create a page](../compose/page-management.md#create-a-page) in your Entando Application dedicated to the Strapi Content Template Widget
+1. [Create a page](../compose/page-management.md#create-a-page) in your Villanova Application dedicated to the Strapi Content Template Widget
 2. Go to  `App Builder` → `Pages` → `Management`
 3. Find the Strapi template page in the page tree and click on the `Actions` icon
 4. Select `Design` from the drop-down